OmarSherif96/AngularProject/README.md

 # Project Description

-A portal for employees that could fit for big enterprises
+A portal for employees that could fit for big enterprises, developed using Angular & Firebase

 ## Page